What is Spiritual Health?

 Foundation of Well-Being

-Spiritual Health is foundational to well-being as it deeply and fundamentally connects to the other components of health.
+Spiritual Health is foundational to well-being as it deeply and fundamentally connects to the other dimensions of health.
 For example...

 Simply put, Spiritual Health is a big deal.
 And as teachers, it should be a primary concern in our classrooms!